 The 10 Best AC To 12V Adapters

 This wiki has been updated 32 times since it was first published in May of 2016.
 A lot of devices are powered by 12-volt DC electricity so they can be used while traveling.
 Typically, these products can only be operated in vehicles, because buildings are wired with alternating current.
 So if you've got a handy portable vacuum cleaner, mini fridge, shaver, or car seat massage cushion and want to use it indoors, you'll need one of these AC to DC adapters.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes